grimlucis/rpg-hack/08-tables/03-mutations.md

 391  | Delusion.
 You believe any person you injure is dead.
 Any further movements are rigor mortis.
 392  | Wizard Ears.
 2' tall, pointed, tufts of bristles on the end and in the ear-holes.
 393  | Curse Magnet.
 Any curse inflicted within 30' of you also affects you.
 394  | Falsetto.
 You can sing indefinitely without breathing in.
-Can Save vs Con. to attempt to shatter glass.
+Can make a STR check to attempt to shatter glass.
 395  | Polymorph.
 Reroll your race.
 396  | Labeled.
 Your veins and freckles rearrange to label all your body parts and organs.
 397  | Unusual Nose.
 Grows 1" whenever you lie, shrinks to normal at midnight.
 Bendy like a finger.